Thalía: Personal life

+In 1989, at age 18, Thalía began a relationship with record producer Alfredo Díaz Ordaz (son of former Mexican president Gustavo Díaz Ordaz); Díaz Ordaz, then in his early 40s, produced her first solo albums, and the couple later became engaged, remaining together until his death from hepatitis C in December 1993.

-Thalía was in a relationship with actor Fernando Colunga from 1995 to 1996 while they appeared on the series María la del Barrio.
+She was in a relationship with actor Fernando Colunga from 1995 to 1996 while they appeared on the series María la del Barrio.
 Thalía married music executive Tommy Mottola on 2 December 2000.
 The couple have two children, a daughter born in October 2007, and a son born in June 2011.
 Thalía has stated in her autobiography and elsewhere that she is religious and believes profoundly in God.
 She began studying Kabbalah in 2002, using many of its symbols in the artwork of her album El Sexto Sentido.
 In 2015 she accidentally revealed during an interview that she had multiple miscarriages which caused her depression and were some of the hardest times in her life.
 In 2008, Thalía was estimated as one of the wealthiest Mexican female artists, with a net worth of over US$100 million according to Mira! magazine.

 In September 2002, Thalía's sisters, Laura Zapata and Ernestina Sodi, were kidnapped in Mexico City.
 Zapata was released 18 days after her kidnapping, and her sister Ernestina was released on the 36th day.
 Thalía has had a series of familial conflicts, especially with her sister Laura Zapata.
 She has opted to keep her point of view regarding her familial issues private, despite the attacks she has received from her older sister.
 In a press interview, Thalía stated that her familial problems with her sister are "just a dark cloud in a shiny sky".